deamorim2/sdbs/EN-US/geometry_returning.rst

 ST_Union
 --------

 In the previous example we intersected geometries, creating a new geometry that had lines from both the inputs.
-The :command:`ST_Union` does the reverse; it takes inputs and removes common lines.
-There are two forms of the :command:`ST_Union` function:
+The ST_Union_ does the reverse; it takes inputs and removes common lines.
+There are two forms of the ST_Union_ function:

-* :command:`ST_Union(geometry, geometry)`: A two-argument version that takes in two geometries and returns the merged union.
+* ST_Union_ (geometry, geometry): A two-argument version that takes in two geometries and returns the merged union.

 For example, our two-circle example from the previous section looks like this when you replace the intersection with a union.

   .. code-block:: sql